chenyuy/coursera-notes/notes/fundamentals_of_music_theory.md

 - Diminished fifth - 6 semitones from fifth
 - Major third - 4 semitones from third
 - Minor third - 3 semitones from third
+- Major chord
-- Major triad - perfect fifth + major third
+	- perfect fifth + major third
+	- Major triad if the chord has three notes
+- Minor chord
-- Minor triad - perfect fifth + minor third
+	- perfect fifth + minor third
+	- Minor triad if the chord has three notes
 - Diminished triad - diminished fifth + minor third
 - In A minor scale
 	- A B C D E